 4. Self-Supporting Candidacy

 UVEI provides access to federal tuition grants and loans for qualified candidates who are in a position to support their own professional advancement.
-We have a financial aid document to assist with the process and specific directions for applying for FAFSA as well as other loan and grant programs.
+Our staff is here to provide assistance with the process and specific directions for applying for FAFSA, as well as other loan and grant programs.
 Higher salaries for principals may allow candidates to recoup the cost of their training.

-Those seeking a principal's license who want or need to continue teaching often arrange for "job share" situations which allow them to fulfill the UVEI internship requirement while continuing limited teaching responsibilities.
-UVEI requires that Interns spend a minimum of 15 hours a week in administrative duties.
+Those seeking a principal's license who want or need to continue teaching often arrange for "job share" situations which allow them to fulfill the UVEI internship requirement while continuing limited teaching responsibilities. .

 6. Service Back to the District